johannalouise/repobepo/README.md

 ### Webhooks
 According to Wikipedia, webhooks are user-defined HTTP callbacks that are triggered by a certain event or action.
-An example of a typical event that triggers a webhook is when someone is pushing code to a repository.
+An example of a typical event that triggers a webhook is when someone is pushing code to a repository [[5]](https://en.wikipedia.org/wiki/Webhook).
-[[5]](https://en.wikipedia.org/wiki/Webhook).
 Webhooks are used to provide and deliver data to other applications as the event or action happens.
 This makes webhooks efficient both for the provider and the consumer. [[6]](https://sendgrid.com/blog/whats-webhook/)